Sergei Gordeev

-Sergei Gordeev (Серге́й Эдуа́рдович Горде́ев, born 22 November 1972) is a Russian billionaire businessman, and the main shareholder and former CEO of PIK Group, a Russian real estate firm.
+Sergei Eduardovich Gordeev (Серге́й Эдуа́рдович Горде́ев, born 22 November 1972) is a Russian billionaire businessman, and the main shareholder and former CEO of PIK Group, a Russian real estate firm.
 His net worth was estimated at US$8 billion in 2021.
+He Lives in Moscow.

 Career

 Early career

-In 1995, Gordeev founded the company Rosbuilding, which he led until March 1998.
+In 1995, Gordeev founded the company "Rosbuilding", which he led until March 1998.
 Rosbuilding focused on repurposing and restructuring of industrial enterprises, construction sites, retail venues and department stores.
 In 2006, Rosbuilding's shareholders agreed to close down the company and terminate its business activities.
 Rosbuilding was disbanded and liquidated.

 In 2007, Gordeev founded the Horus Capital property development company, specialising in the construction and redevelopment of office and residential buildings.
 The company's portfolio included 15 sites with a total area of over 550 thousand square meters.
 In 2010, Gordeev sold Horus-Capital to O1 Properties, owned by billionaire Boris Mints.

 In July 2008, at the initiative of Gordeev, the Federation Council unanimously supported a parliamentary request to the Government of the Russian Federation to make significant changes to the application of the federal law “Protection of Cultural Heritage Sites”.
 As a result of the request, 35 architectural monuments were taken under state protection.
 During the term, Gordeev submitted to the State Duma a number of draft laws and amendments aiming to improve protection of the Russian cultural heritage.